AF-GRILL/DISPluginForUnreal/README.md

     - Spawned From Network
         - Whether or not this entity was spawned from the network.
     - DIS Timeout
-		- How long to wait after an Entity State PDU is received before deleting.
+		- How long to wait in seconds after an Entity State PDU is received before deleting.
 Gets refreshed after an Entity State PDU is received.
     - Entity Type
 		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
         - Setting this in the component is mainly used for sending DIS data.